 Gord is a former Emergency Medicine Residency Program Director at the University of Calgary and is currently their Simulation Director leading their Staff simulation Program.

-Stephen has been a CAEP Member since 2003.
+Dr. Stephen Miller has been a CAEP Member since 2003.
 He is the current CAEP Education Champion for Dalhousie University and author of the November 2014 contribution to the GEMeS Series, “Can simulation-based medical education (SBME) with mastery learning provide higher quality learning outcomes and result in improvements in patient care and patient safety?”

 Stephen is a staff physician at the Halifax Infirmary and Queen Elizabeth II Health Sciences Centre in Halifax, Nova Scotia.
 He is an assistant professor in Emergency Medicine and in the Division of Medical Education at Dalhousie University.
 He has recently completed his master’s in education which had a focus on simulation-based medical education and curriculum development.
 He has presented multiple medical education workshops on research involving feedback in medical education.
 More recently, Stephen has been instrumental in the development of The Halifax Resuscitation Course, which is a mixed cadaveric/high fidelity simulation course for residents and faculty, and is co-directing the new Simulation Instructor Training Course being offered at Dalhousie University Medical School.
 He has been involved in revamping the ACES (Acute Critical Events Simulation) curriculum, and is a member of the Simulation Advisory Committee for the Sim ED Network at Dalhousie.
 He currently is the Medical Director for Simulation at Dalhousie EM.

 Stephen has been the recipient of several awards and nominations for Undergraduate and Postgraduate EM teaching and has a particular interest in simulation with respect to undergraduate medical education that is administered in an interprofessional manner.